Thai police hand over 100 kilos of marijuana for research

-BANGKOK (AP) — Thai police have handed over around 100 kilograms (220 pounds) of seized marijuana to be used for medical research, as officials seek to produce pot-based medication.
+BANGKOK (AP) — Thai police on Tuesday handed over around 100 kilograms (220 pounds) of seized marijuana for medical research, as officials seek to produce pot-based medication.

-Sophon Mekthon, chairman of the Government Pharmaceutical Organization, said Tuesday that researchers chose high-quality marijuana from police that varied in quality and type to observe which characteristics are most suitable for medicinal purposes.
+Sophon Mekthon, chairman of the Government Pharmaceutical Organization, said researchers chose high-quality marijuana from police to conduct medical research, selecting from batches of seized imported marijuana and taking some local strains of cannabis that police had recently confiscated.
+He said the marijuana varied in quality and type so researchers could observe which characteristics are most suitable for medicinal purposes.

-Officials say they have plans to make various forms of marijuana-based pharmaceutical products such as sublingual drops, transdermal patches, suppositories, creams and capsules.
+“The Government Pharmaceutical Organization intends to use marijuana, which is a plant that grows well in Thailand, for medical research and to develop it into medical marijuana extract and other pharmaceutical products of standardized quality,” Sophon said in a statement, adding that the organization hopes to make cannabis-based medicine available to a wide range of people to replace other types of medicine that carry high prices.

-Marijuana is still illegal under Thai law, which includes testing on humans, although the government’s legislative body has deliberated legalizing the drug.
+Sophon said the roughly 100 kilograms of marijuana received Tuesday could produce around 10 to 15 liters (2.6 to 4 gallons) of concentrated cannabis extract that can be used for research and as medicine.

 Most Read Nation & World Stories